What is White Coffee?

 White Coffee comes out of the roaster much denser and harder than fully-roasted coffee.
 For this reason, it requires a much more powerful grinder than any home model.
 Most coffee roasters grind their White Coffee Beans for you so that you do not ruin your home coffee grinder.
 Once it arrives, White Coffee is brewed the same way regular coffee is brewed.
 At Poverty Bay, we grind it in a way that is suitable for Home Coffee Brewers, Espresso Machines, and Keurig Reusable Cups.

 What Are the Benefits of Drinking White Coffee?

 White Coffee has up 50% more caffeine than fully-roasted coffee.
 It has a very nutty flavor that blends well with all the same creamers and flavors that fully-roasted coffee does.
 Some people report that White Coffee has a bolder coffee flavor than black coffee.
 In addition to the ‘lift’ in caffeine, White Coffee is less acidic and retains more antioxidants.
-Coffee becomes acidic during the roasting process and because White Coffee is roasted half way, it holds onto the Chlorogenic acid, which is known to be a powerful antioxidant, at the same time people say that White Coffee is smoother on their stomachs.
+Coffee becomes acidic during the roasting process, and because White Coffee is roasted halfway, it holds onto the Chlorogenic acid, which is known to be a powerful antioxidant.
+At the same time, people say that White Coffee is smoother on their stomachs.
 Chlorogenic acid has been known to reduce the risk of diabetes, reduce blood pressure, and stimulate weight loss.
-We recommend that you do your own research on the health benefits of White Coffee and Green Coffee as they both high in Chlorogenic acid.
-Other white coffee benefits include less teeth discoloration as it’s not nearly as dark as traditional coffee.
+We recommend that you do your research on the health benefits of White Coffee and Green Coffee as they both high in Chlorogenic acid.
+Other white coffee benefits include less teeth discoloration as it’s not nearly as dark as a traditional coffee.